How you can help this holiday season in Carson City area

 Walton’s Funerals & Cremations is again collecting new and gently used coats, sweaters and gloves through November for homeless veterans.
 Donations can be brought at any Walton’s location — 1281 N. Roop St. in Carson City and 1521 Church St. in Gardnerville — and then they’ll be distributed to local veterans.
 Go to http://www.waltonsfuneralhomes.com.

-One of the biggest food drives of the year is happening at the Governor’s Mansion on Dec.
-9. The 24th annual Share Your Christmas Drive-By Food Drive will be collecting non-perishable goods from 6 a.m. to 6 p.m.
-The local nonprofits Advocates to End Domestic Violence, FISH and Ron Wood Family Resource Center will benefit.
+The 24th annual Share Your Christmas Drive-By Food Drive will be collecting non-perishable goods from 6 a.m. to 6 p.m.
+Dec.
+9. The local nonprofits Advocates to End Domestic Violence, FISH and Ron Wood Family Resource Center will benefit.
 Food donations also can be dropped from 6 a.m. to 6 p.m. at the Carson Valley Inn in Minden, or before Dec.
 9 at Genoa Volunteer Fire Department, 340 Jacks Valley Road, Genoa.

 Collections for Toys for Tots in Carson City and Douglas, Lyon and Storey counties are in full swing.
 For a list of drop-off locations, go to carson-city-nv.toysfortots.org/.
 Money donations can be sent to Joyce Buckingham, executive director of the Ron Wood Family Resource Center and Toys for Tots coordinator, at 2621 Northgate Lane, Suite 62, Carson City 89706.
 Call 775-884-2269.